-- (1) [Dependency] International registrations shall be valid indefinitely, on the understanding that the protection of a registered appellation of origin or geographical indication shall no longer be required if the denomination constituting the appellation of origin, or the indication constituting the geographical indication, is no longer protected in the Contracting Party of Origin. - (2) [Cancellation When Protection Ceases in the Contracting Party of Origin] In case the denomination constituting a registered appellation of origin, or the indication constituting a registered geographical indication, is no longer protected in the Contracting Party of Origin, the Competent Authority of the Contracting Party of Origin shall request cancellation of the international registration, in accordance with the procedures specified in the Regulations. - (3) [Possible Maintenance Fee] Notwithstanding paragraph (1), an international registration shall be cancelled if the fee referred to in Article 7(2)(b) is not paid.
+- (1) [Dependency] International registrations shall be valid indefinitely, on the understanding that the protection of a registered appellation of origin or geographical indication shall no longer be required if the denomination constituting the appellation of origin, or the indication constituting the geographical indication, is no longer protected in the Contracting Party of Origin. - (2) [Cancellation] (a) The Competent Authority of the Contracting Party of Origin, or, in the case of Article 5(3), the beneficiaries or the legal entity referred to in Article 5(2)(ii) or the Competent Authority of the Contracting Party of Origin, may at any time request the International Bureau to cancel the international registration concerned. - (b) In case the denomination constituting a registered appellation of origin, or the indication constituting a registered geographical indication, is no longer protected in the

+Contracting Party of Origin, the Competent Authority of the Contracting Party of Origin shall request cancellation of the international registration.

+[(3) [Effect of Non-Payment of a Maintenance Fee] Notwithstanding paragraph (1), an international registration shall be cancelled if the fee referred to in Article 7(3) is not paid.]